Close

 Professional Immigration Guidance for Thailand Entry

 Whether you are planning to explore Thailand's ancient temples in Bangkok, conduct business meetings in Chiang Mai, or pursue educational opportunities in this dynamic Southeast Asian hub, understanding visa requirements is essential for seamless travel.
-Thailand offers visa-exempt entry for citizens of 93 countries for up to 60 days, alongside structured visa pathways for extended stays.
+Thailand currently offers visa-exempt entry for citizens of 93 countries for up to 60 days, alongside structured visa pathways for extended stays, although a reform approved in 2026 will shorten the standard visa-free stay to 30 days for most nationalities once it is published in the Royal Gazette.

 Comprehensive Visa Category Overview

-Thailand's visa reforms launched in 2024 continue into 2026 to support tourism and stimulate the national economy, with authorities consolidating measures and signaling potential adjustments to the 60-day visa exemption in response to documented cases of abuse.
-The Thailand Digital Arrival Card (TDAC) has been operational since May 1, 2025, allowing travelers to submit arrival information online within 72 hours prior to entering Thailand, streamlining border processing.
+Thailand's visa reforms launched in 2024 continue into 2026 to support tourism and stimulate the national economy.
+In response to documented cases of abuse, the Cabinet approved the replacement of the 60-day visa exemption on May 19, 2026, and finalised a country-specific entry framework covering 65 countries and territories on July 16, 2026.
+The revised rules take effect 15 days after publication in the Royal Gazette; as of July 30, 2026, publication was still pending, so the 60-day exemption remains in force.
+The Thailand Digital Arrival Card (TDAC) has been operational since May 1, 2025, allowing travelers to submit arrival information online free of charge within 72 hours prior to entering Thailand, streamlining border processing.

 Key Traveler Categories: